-Majority of entrepreneurs of chemical units of Ahmedabad chemical cluster do not have in depth technical expertise and knowledge on energy efficiency, and are dependent on local technology suppliers or service provider companies, which normally also rely on established and commonly used technology.
-One of the main barriers that prevented implementation of energy efficiency measures/technology in the Ahmedabad chemical cluster is the lack of awareness and information on the energy efficiency & energy efficient technologies.
-Most of chemical units in Ahmedabad chemical cluster have been established several years ago when energy efficiency was not important issue for the operation of a plant and therefore they are operating with outdated technology and obsolete technologies.
+Majority of the Chemical units entrepreneurs in Ahmedabad chemical cluster do not have any in depth technical expertise and knowledge on energy efficiency, and are dependent on local technology suppliers or service companies, which normally also rely on established and commonly used technology.
+The lack of technical know-how made it also impossible for the chemical unit owners to identify the most effective technical measures.

+One of the main barriers that prevents implementation of energy efficiency measures/technology up gradation projects in the Ahmedabad Chemical cluster are lack of awareness and information on the energy efficiency & energy efficient technologies.
+Most of chemical units in Ahmedabad chemical cluster have been established several years ago when energy efficiency was not important issue for the operation of a plant and therefore operating with outdated technology and low end technologies.
+Since around 15-20 years same technologies in various processes/utilities are continuing in most of the chemical industries in Ahmedabad Chemical cluster.

-The main concern of the SME owners is to ensure uninterrupted production from the plant by conducting necessary repair work [if required] at low costs, rather than on investing in new energy efficient technology.
-From the point of view of the SME owners the direct effect on income from uninterrupted or increased production is much more important for the economic viability of the plant, than benefits which may accrue from future savings due to energy efficiency measures.
-Maintaining the equipment requires additional efforts, organizational capacity and technical know-how which are not related to the core business and hence calls for additional costs / expenses.
-Therefore, even if they were aware of the benefits many chemical unit owners have shied away from such measures or investments.
-This short term view is strongly influenced by uncertainties and limited financial resources.
-Investments in replacing the operational equipment are therefore seen as a rather unnecessary expenditure, and short-term planning has higher priority than sustainable long-term issues.
+Core business of the SME owners is focused on uninterrupted production of the plant by conducting necessary repair work at lowest costs, than on investing in new technology.
+From the point of view of the operators the direct effect on income from a constant or increased production is much more important for the economic viability of the plant, than benefits in form of future savings due to efficiency measures.
+Maintaining the equipment requires additional efforts, organizational capacity and technical know-how not related to the core business, all together resulting in additional costs.
+Therefore, even if they were aware of the benefits many chemical unit owners are shied away from such measures or investments.
+This short term view is strongly influenced by uncertainties described under the barrier of limited financial resources.
+Investments in replacing single still operational equipment are therefore seen as a rather unnecessary expenditure, and short-term planning has higher priority than sustainable long-term issues.

-As the majority of the entrepreneurs in the cluster are not aware of the energy losses in the plant, there may be a strong feeling that the energy efficiency initiatives in manufacturing facility can have a cascading or domino effect of failure in critical production areas directly or indirectly connected if the intended performance of the replaced / retrofitted equipment falls below design values.
+As the majority of the Entrepreneurs in cluster are not aware of the energy losses in the plant, there may be a strong feeling that the energy efficiency initiatives in manufacturing facility can have a cascading or domino effect of failure in critical production areas directly or indirectly connected if the intended performance of the replaced / retrofitted equipment falls below design values.